inductiva/inductiva/inductiva/resources/README.md

 By default, simulation requests are processed by a shared pool of machines serving multiple users.
 These machines are equipped with 4 cores each, and the pool is limited to a predefined capacity.
 If you require dedicated resources with custom configurations, the **Inductiva API** allows you to easily set up virtual machines reserved solely for your simulations.
 These are managed via machine groups, *i.e.*, groups of homogeneous machines with specific requested properties that can be started and terminated on demand.

 There are two types of machine groups available: `MachineGroup` and `ElasticMachineGroup`.
 Both of these classes serve to configure, start, and terminate the machines, and will require specifying the type of Virtual Machine to use.
-Currently, the available options for the `machine_type` are the ones available in the [Google Cloud Platform](https://cloud.google.com/compute/docs/machine-types).
+At the moment only [general-purpose](https://cloud.google.com/compute/docs/general-purpose-machines), (compute optimized)[https://cloud.google.com/compute/docs/compute-optimized-machines], and [memory optimized](https://cloud.google.com/compute/docs/memory-optimized-machines) Google Cloud `machine_types` are available.
 The only difference is in a way these groups manage the number of machines up.

 - `MachineGroup` creates the specified number of machines at once, those machines will be up until they are terminated.
-- `ElasticMachineGroup` starts with a minimum number of machines and dynamically scales up to a maximum number of machines or down based on the CPU load.
+- `ElasticMachineGroup` starts with a minimum number of machines and dynamically scales up to a maximum number of machines or down to minimum based on the CPU load.

 Once a machine group is created, simply pass it as argument to your simulations, which will then be scheduled to run on those machines.